kcw36/lmnh_plant_health/README.md

 ## Navigating the Repository

 - Semantically similar content has been grouped into sub directories of this repository.
-- Each sub directory and its content is explained below.
+- Each sub-directory and its content is explained below.

 ### Project planning